kbrw/elixir.nvim/README.md

   default to 0.
 - `g:elixir_showerror` is a boolean (int 0 or 1) to choose if you
-  want to highlight the errorneous line and log the error into vim during `:ElixirBuildenv` compilation.
+  want to highlight the errorneous line and log the error into vim during `:ElixirQuickBuild` compilation.
 Default to 0.
 - `g:elixir_autobuild` is a boolean (int 0 or 1) to choose if you
-  want to automatically launch the environment compilation (`:ElixirBuildenv`) when you leave insert mode or when you save your file.
+  want to automatically launch the environment compilation (`:ElixirQuickBuild`) when you leave insert mode or when you save your file.
 Default to 0.